inflearn logo

 • You can use vi/vim to write and edit programming language files such as shell scripts, Python, and C.

-Master the basics of Linux server tasks, starting with the vi/vim editor.
+Master the basics of Linux server work, starting with the Vim editor.

 What kind of course is this?

-You will learn step-by-step, starting from basic functions such as opening, saving, and closing files, switching input modes, cursor movement, deletion, and copy-pasting, to advanced topics like screen splitting, registers, string substitution, swap file recovery, and practical editing for programming languages.
+We will learn step-by-step, starting from basic functions such as opening, saving, and closing files, switching input modes, cursor movement, deleting, and copying and pasting, to advanced topics like screen splitting, registers, string substitution, swap file recovery, and utilizing Vim for programming language editing.

-Rather than simply listing commands, the practice exercises are structured based on situations frequently encountered in actual Linux server tasks.
+The practice sessions are structured not just to memorize commands, but based on situations frequently encountered in actual Linux server tasks.

 You will learn the following.